1. How often is CANSA Shavathon held?

 One full week for corporates and workplaces

-It’s a week of spraying and shaving – a full week for corporates and workplaces to host Shavathon events from 29 February – 4 March 2016.
+It’s a week of spraying and shaving – a full week for corporates and workplaces to host Shavathon events from 27th February – 3rd March 2017.
 Register here to order stock.
-(The public can participate on Saturday 27 Feb at their nearest shopping centre and in some regions where there is a large demand, Sunday 28 February as well).

-Individuals and volunteers can also create their own fundraising page – set up your online fundraising profile; write a short overview of what your aim is and why people should sponsor your project.
+Create your own online fundraising page – set up your online fundraising profile; write a short overview of what your aim is and why people should sponsor your project.
 Invite all your friends, colleagues, employees and family to your fundraising page and ask them to give donations.
-Keep your fundraising project alive with updates, photos and videos while tracking your progress.
+Keep your fundraising project alive by sharing updates, photos and videos, regularly, tracking your progress.

 There are various prizes available and will be given to the online Champions who raise the most.